rkhwaja/wccls/README.rst

 Overview
 ========
-Scraper for the WCCLS account page
+This is a scraper for the WCCLS account page.
+It currently seems to work for the Multnomah County library site too and probably other Bibliocommons sites.

 Usage
 =====